 Emma is an experienced therapist, having worked predominantly with children and young people in a variety of educational settings.
 With four children of her own she believes strongly in creating an environment that values an individual approach to learning whilst maintaining a sense of community to develop essential social skills.

 Becci Best - Director - Beech Lodge School

 Becci is the co-author of the Fagus educational resource.
 She graduated with a First-Class Psychology degree from the University of Manchester in 2012.
+She completed a doctorate in Educational, Child and Adolescent Psychology at UCL Institute of Education in 2019.
 She has worked within schools as a Mentor, Learning Support Assistant, Assistant Speech and Language Therapist and Researcher.
 Becci has a particular interest in studying the effects of early childhood trauma and disrupted attachment on children’s emotional and social development.
 In the future, she hopes to continue working with teachers to enhance their knowledge of emotional and social development in order to improve outcomes for children with additional needs.
-Becci is currently undertaking a doctorate in Educational, Child and Adolescent Psychology.

 Don Tucker - Financial Adviser and Trustee of the Shanly Foundation